 Who made our list for the greatest Korean Actresses of all time?
 Ranking great actresses in Korean cinema is always a subjective choice in the end.
-There this is very difficult to do unless there are some guidelines.
+However, SEOULSPACE looked back through Korean cinema history and chose the women who proved what it means to be a great actress in Korea.
+Doing the list was not easy unless there are some guidelines.
 Performances come in a variety of different types based on the genre and the era it occurred.
 In addition, actresses today have a lot more freedom to push the boundaries than in Korean films in the past.
 Many females actresses now are leading films and paving the way for versatile female roles.

 In order to do the Top 10 Greatest Korean Actresses of all time the right way, here are our guidelines.